BatedUrGonnaDie/glitchify/README.md

 - Prevent messages from being removed
 - Prevent mods from clearing chat
 - Add timestamps to messages
-- Add divider between messages
+- Adjust username colors to be more readable

 ## Development